 - (a) Under small purchase procedures, a written solicitation is referred to as a request for quotations (RFQ).
-Because written solicitations provide a clearer understanding of the requirement, they must be used in the following circumstances: - (1) when a large number of line items is included in a single proposed procurement; - (2) when obtaining oral quotations is not considered economical or practical; - (3) when a Service Contract Act wage determination is applicable; - (4) when extensive specifications are involved; or - (5) when purchasing services, unless the services are generally predefined and would normally be priced in a catalog. - (b) In addition to describing the judiciary requirement, a written RFQ must include Clause 3-3, Terms and Conditions - Small Purchases and Provision 3-5, Taxpayer Identification and Other Offeror Information.
-If the RFQ is for services for the maintenance, calibration, and/or repair of information technology, scientific and medical, and office and business equipment, it must also include Provision 3-195, Exemption from Application of Service Contract Act Provisions.
-These two provisions must be included in full text to enable the vendor to provide the information requested by them.
+Because written solicitations provide a clearer understanding of the requirement, they must be used in the following circumstances: - (1) when a large number of line items is included in a single proposed procurement; - (2) when obtaining oral quotations is not considered economical or practical; - (3) when a Service Contract Act wage determination is applicable; - (4) when extensive specifications are involved; or - (5) when purchasing services, unless the services are generally predefined and would normally be priced in a catalog. - (b) In addition to describing the judiciary requirement, a written RFQ must include Clause 3-3, Terms and Conditions Small Purchases and Provision 3-5, Taxpayer Identification and Other Offeror Information.
+This provision must be included in full text to enable the vendor to provide the information requested.
+For additional clauses and provisions related to solicitations for services and when to include them, see: § 325.25.80.